Work With Us

 Yes!
 We have a process internally to transition TEST members to TSE members.
 Our goal is to maximize the conversion rate between the two.
 This is not to say TEST members aren't part of TSE.
 Everything TSE related applies to both TEST and TSE members, the only difference between the two are the projects that you work on and the additional evaluation TEST members can choose to undergo to become TSE members.
 This "evaluation" is just to determine whether or not TEST members are equipped to take on the more advanced work associated with TSE projects.

-Our primary focus with TEST is to enable students from underprivileged backgrounds to explore development and design.
 As a TEST member, you will be spending the first portion of the year learning all about your chosen discipline.
 These lessons will be taught by our TEST Leads who have created customized curriculum to help you on your journey.
 You'll be collaborating with other TEST members during this entire process.
 After this first "bootcamp" period, you'll move onto the project portion of the year where you'll create something awesome using all of skills you picked up.
 Typically, TEST members spend 4-6 hours a week on TSE activities.

 Still have questions?